 Lake Alice Wildlife Management Area

 Lake Alice Wildlife Management Area (WMA) The primary purposes of Lake Alice WMA is for wildlife management, wildlife habitat management, and wildlife-dependent recreation.
 The area encompasses 1,468 acres.
 The principal portions of this management area were acquired in two stages from the William H. Miner Foundation, 648 acres in 1953 and 750 acres in 1970.
 Prior to state ownership, the area was primarily used for agriculture and timber harvesting.
 In addition, water control structures were built along Tracy Brook to generate hydro-electric power.
 This mosaic of cropland, woodland, and impounded open water provided an ideal base upon which to establish a wildlife management area.

 Lake Alice Wildlife Management Area is located in Wildlife Management Unit 5A.
-Waterfowl, deer, and snowshoe hare entice hunters to Lake Alice while beavers, mink and muskrats attract the interest of trappers.
+Waterfowl, deer, and cotton-tail rabbit entice hunters to Lake Alice while beavers, mink and muskrats attract the interest of trappers.
 Pheasants are stocked each fall (View hunting seasons and trapping seasons)

 Full Listing of DEC's Accessible Recreation Destinations

 Take Exit 41 of the Adirondack Northway (I-87).
 Turn west onto Miner Farm Road (Route 191), turn left if coming from the south or turn right if coming from the north.

 - Take the Miner Farm Road for 0.5 miles and turn left onto Ridge Road.
 Take Ridge Road 1.3 miles to the main parking area on the right.
 The lake can be accessed from this location - Get Google Map Driving Directions

 - Two additional parking areas are found on the Miner Farm Road.
 Continue past the intersection with Ridge Road.